scalazone/monix/topics/monix-task-foundations/creationandexecution.md

 val task: Task[String] = Task.now("Hello!")
 ```

-If there were any side-effects from the evaluation of this value, they would not be suspended:
+If there are any side-effects from the evaluation of this value, they will not be suspended:

 ```scala
 import monix.eval.Task